 What an astounding gift.
-He is the "Giver of the Perfect Gift" as one hymn reminds us.
 The hour has come...it is time for us to think on this gift.
 Are we living into this amazing gift?
 Luke shows us today that this task is not easy.
 The voice of the world is strong and can prevail.
 Pilate is not able to release Jesus.
 The loud, insistent voice of the crowd is heard above the plea of innocence.
 The religious authorities corrupted by worldly power get their way.
 A human institution meant to follow God's ways fails miserably and actually nails God to the cross - a dire warning for the human institutional trappings of the church.
-The synagogue, the Temple, the Church...we must remind ourselves, are not human-made institutions.
-We are the gathering of the Holy Spirit.
+The synagogue, the Temple, the Church...we must remind ourselves, are not human-made institutions though.
+The Church is called into existence by God.
+We are gathered together by the Holy Spirit.
 Our every decision, every word, every action is to proclaim God's kingdom and draw creation closer to God.
-Throughout Lent we reflect on our lives in order to discover and remove barriers that may be keeping us from God, engaging in practices like prayer and abstinence - perhaps giving up dessert - in order to draw closer to God.
+Throughout Lent we reflect on our lives in order to discover and remove barriers that may be keeping us from God, by engaging in practices like prayer, extra almsgiving, taking something on, or giving something up.
 Now, as we are about to witness once more the disturbing depths of human cruelty and the amazing depth of God's love all rolled into one image - Jesus nailed to the wood of the cross - we must choose which voice prevails in our lives...the clamouring voice of the world calling for death or the still small voice of God offering life...The hour has come.